rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 2. The tap event on a button.
 The button itself would be the data source and the taps on the button would be the actions.
 3. GPS user positions received from CoreLocation.

-You might have noticed that almost everything can be modelled as a stream of data, and you’re right.
+You might have noticed that almost everything can be modeled as a stream of data, and you’re right.
 The components that you find in Cocoa framework and in most of libraries don’t offer public RP.
 Instead, you’ll find **extensions** that add the reactive behaviour to existing frameworks.
 We can then, create a native API to model user interactions with the app, the app with local data sources, and also, why not? with remote data sources.

 The events received from these streams will be mostly used directly and won’t require any manipulation before using them, but one of the main advantages of RP is the ease of applying operators to these events.
 These operators are defined as a functions that can be applied to the stream.
 The term functional appears, and joins the paradigm RP, **Functional Reactive Programming**.
 We couldn’t imagine RP without the use of functional concepts.